10 Best Customer Segmentation Tools for SaaS Businesses in 2023

 - From $299/mo or $249/mo if billed annually

 With Baremetrics, you can easily access key financial metrics and analyze how different groups of customers contribute to the revenue.
-In short, you can track MRR, ARR, ARPU, customer lifetime value dynamics, and more within different segments such as new trials, upgrades, swithers, cancellations, refunds, etc.
+In short, you can track MRR, ARR, ARPU, customer lifetime value dynamics, and more within different audience segments, such as new trials, upgrades, swithers, cancellations, refunds, etc.

 - Awesome tool for understanding how each user contributes to a company’s growth.